profile

 When I was in middle and high school, I always had this new deadly weapon in my pockets.
 I only had it for self-defense in case of a life-and-death situation...

-The deadly weapon was red chili powder.
-Yes, no kidding...
+The deadly weapon was actually powder...
+Red chili powder.

-My plan was to throw it into enemy eyes and flee the scene as fast as I could ha ha.
+My plan was to throw it into enemy eyes and flee the scene as fast as I could.

 It now sounds funny, but it made me feel stronger and powerful...
 At least in my head since no one else knew about it.